JayKim88/JayKim88/readme.md

 Since July 2025
 - An Indie Hacker building & launching mobile apps using React Native with Expo
-- Currently on <b>PolyLingo</b> mobile app service that provides simultaneous translation into multiple languages
+- Currently on <b>VoiceJournal</b>, a personal voice journal mobile app where AI analyzes your emotions and provides insights

 <br/><br/>